Silent Night

-History
+Creation

-"Stille Nacht" was first performed on Christmas Eve, 1818, at the Nikolauskirche, the parish church of Oberndorf, a village in the Austrian Empire on the Salzach river in present-day Austria.
-A young Catholic priest, Father Joseph Mohr, had come to Oberndorf the year before.
-In the aftermath of the Napoleonic Wars, he had written the poem "Stille Nacht" in 1816 at Mariapfarr, the hometown of his father in the Salzburg Lungau region, where Joseph had worked as an assistant priest.
+Father Joseph Mohr, a young Catholic priest, had come to Oberndorf in 1817.
+In the aftermath of the Napoleonic Wars, he had written the poem "Stille Nacht" in 1816 at Mariapfarr, the home town of his father in the Salzburg Lungau region, where Joseph had worked as an assistant priest.

 The melody was composed by Franz Xaver Gruber, schoolmaster and organist in the nearby village of Arnsdorf, now part of Lamprechtshausen.
 On Christmas Eve, 1818, Mohr brought the words to Gruber and asked him to compose a melody and guitar accompaniment for that night's mass, after river flooding had possibly damaged the church organ.
 The church was eventually destroyed by repeated flooding and replaced with the Silent-Night-Chapel.

-It is unknown what inspired Mohr to write the lyrics, or what prompted him to create a new carol.
+"Stille Nacht" was first performed on Christmas Eve, 1818, at the Nikolauskirche, the parish church of Oberndorf, a village in the Austrian Empire on the Salzach river in present-day Austria.

+Subsequent history

 According to Gruber, Karl Mauracher, an organ builder who serviced the instrument at the Oberndorf church, was enamoured of the song, and took the composition home with him to the Zillertal.
 From there, two travelling families of folk singers, the Strassers and the Rainers, included the tune in their shows.
 The Rainers were already singing it around Christmas 1819, and they once performed it for an audience that included Franz I of Austria and Alexander I of Russia, as well as making the first performance of the song in the U.S., in New York City in 1839.
 By the 1840s the song was well known in Lower Saxony and was reported to be a favourite of Frederick William IV of Prussia.
 During this period, the melody changed slightly to become the version that is commonly played today.